HEDIS® Tip Sheet

 • Consider offering extended practice hours to increase care access.

-• Remind patients of their appointment by making calls or sending texts.
+• Remind patients of their appointment by making calls or sending texts, and their patient portal.

 • Make outreach calls and/or send letters to advise members of the need for a visit.